-We have brought together an amazing panel of income generation experts.
-Join us for this interactive panel session, which provides an exciting opportunity to ask key questions about legacy giving, corporate support, community partnership and trust funding.
-The session will be hosted and facilitated by Sue Piper, Head of Fundraising at Kent Association for the Blind.
+We welcomed an amazing panel of income generation experts, who joined us for this interactive panel session, which provides an exciting opportunity to ask key questions about legacy giving, corporate support, community partnership and trust funding.
+The session was brilliantly hosted and facilitated by Sue Piper, Head of Fundraising at Kent Association for the Blind.

 Charlotte Dowling: Community and Corporate Fundraising Manager, Birmingham St Mary’s Hospice

 Anita Lightstone: Trustee, The Worshipful Company of Spectacle Makers

 Neil Lloyd: Managing Director, FBC Manby Bowdler

 Learning from the COVID-19 Pandemic: Positive Examples of Habilitation Services Development and Adaptation to the Needs of Children, Young People and Their Families

 The COVID-19 pandemic has proven to be a challenging time for most families as normal routines and activities suddenly came to a stop.
 Many of the resources generally available to students to enable them to continue developing their daily skills were based on vision.
 This method of learning was not accessible to students with visual impairments who have significantly reduced or no vision.
 Therefore, the Sight for Surrey Children & Young People’s Services team created a range of different approaches that enabled them to continue to support the children, young people, and their families during this time.
 Examples of these approaches were shared during the workshop and confirmed by research data emerged from a research project focusing on the role and impact of habilitation services on the lives of children and adolescents with visual impairments, funded by the National Lottery Community Fund and Sight for Surrey and conducted during the COVID-19 lockdown.

 Empowering volunteers who are blind or partially sighted to become effective leaders (fully subscribed)